kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Coordinate Warps.md

 This warp is used to warp Bastila from the entrance of the Lower Shadowlands to a position near the Star Map, saving running and avoiding enemies.
 Both versions of the warp return to the Landing Port from Lower Shadowlands first; the initial warp uses a [Fast Lane](<Fast Lane>) to do so, while during [The Routine](<The Routine#use-in-any>) a double [QS Hotshot](<Hotshot#quick-save-hotshots>) is used instead.

+In both cases, Bastila does not need to be positioned within the Landing Port; any of her initial spawn locations will give valid coordinates for the warp back to the Lower Shadowlands.

 **Positioning Image**

 ![Image showing Bastila's positioning](/assets/images/kotor1/CWLPtoLS.png)